Open-Technology-Solutions/laravel-attachments/README.md

 - Publish the configuration and update the `attachment_model` value
 - Set the `ATTACHMENTS_MODEL` environment value
-- Bind your model to the `Tecdiary\Laravel\Attachments\Contracts\AttachmentContract` interface in a service provider
+- Bind your model to the `Otsglobal\Laravel\Attachments\Contracts\AttachmentContract` interface in a service provider

 Examples :